 Note: Based on Justices votes on antitrust cases mentioning the Sherman Act and data from Epstein, Landes, and Posner., as updated by Lee Epstein until 2020.

-Perhaps more surprising, starting in the 1980s, the Court becomes even more favorable to large companies when challenged by a small company or class action plaintiff than to antitrust defendants in general.
+Perhaps more surprising, starting in the 1980s, the Court becomes even more favorable to large companies when they are challenged by a small company or class action plaintiff than to antitrust defendants in general.

 Figure XIII: Average measure of anti-enforcement and pro-large company score per Supreme Court term - from 1952 to today